 SUMMARY

-- The US regulatory landscape is much more favourable towards bio-based SAFs, particularly those using a crop feedstock, as compared to other geographies like the UK and EU.
+- The US regulatory landscape favours bio-based SAFs, particularly those using a crop feedstock, as compared to other geographies like the UK and EU.

 - While the new Trump administration has promised to cut support for renewables in favour of fossil fuels, red state-favouring biofuel incentives are likely to remain in place.

 - SAF plants in the US have been able to overcome financial hurdles more quickly than European counterparts, and some investment has been funnelled towards e-fuel producers as disruptors in the SAF market.
-However, it is unclear whether this will continue under this new Trump presidency, where fossil fuels and some biofuels are favoured.
+However, it is unclear whether this will continue throughout Trump’s second term, where fossil fuels and crop biofuels are favoured.

-The United States (US) government has enacted several initiatives in support of the growth of their domestic sustainable aviation fuel (SAF) market as a key instrument to addressing the climate impacts of aviation.
 Due to its geography, the US is home to one of the most extensive aviation networks in the world, and its citizens far exceed those of any other country or region in terms of flights per capita1.
-Aviation represents about 3 per cent of US total greenhouse gas (GHG) emissions, with the sector expected to see “rapid year-over-year growth”2.
+Aviation represents about three per cent of US total greenhouse gas (GHG) emissions, with the sector expected to see “rapid year-over-year growth”2.
 It is also the world’s largest producer of crude oil, the critical feedstock of jet fuel, achieving record-level production in 20233.

-The Biden Administration launched the SAF Grand Challenge in 2021 which aims to scale domestic production, establishing a production target of three billion gallons by 2030 and 35 billion gallons by 205012 (compared to around 15.8 million available today13).
+The Biden Administration launched the SAF Grand Challenge in 2021 with the aim of scaling domestic production, establishing a production target of three billion gallons by 2030 and 35 billion gallons by 205021 (compared to around 15.8 million available today22).
 The Grand Challenge is a collaborative programme between the Department of Energy (DOE), Department of Transportation (DOT), the Department of Agriculture (USDA), and other federal agencies, allowing for a harmonised approach to strategy and resource allocation, alongside acknowledging the need to engage the wider supply chain for SAF and diverse industry stakeholders with a role to play.
-In late 2024, a comprehensive strategy was launched outlining an implementation framework aimed at demonstrating alignment between government departments towards the Challenge14.
+In late 2024, a comprehensive strategy was launched outlining an implementation framework aimed at demonstrating alignment between government departments towards the Challenge23.

 Some examples of initiatives and funding linked to the Grand Challenge include:

-- Department of Energy grants: Some 13 SAF projects have received support, with the DOE awarding over $100 million in funding15 and $64.7 million given for projects producing cost-effective, low-carbon biofuels for heavy-duty transportation16.
+- Department of Energy grants: Some 13 SAF projects have received support, with the DOE awarding over $100 million in funding24 and $64.7 million given for projects producing cost-effective, low-carbon biofuels for heavy-duty transportation25.

-- Fueling Aviation’s Sustainable Transition (FAST) programme: The FAA has made $291 million available to support the goal of net-zero GHG emissions from aviation by 2050, comprising $244.5 million for SAF projects, and $46.5 million for low-emission aviation technology projects18.
+- Fueling Aviation’s Sustainable Transition (FAST) programme: The Federal Aviation Administration (FAA) has made $291 million available to support the goal of net-zero GHG emissions from aviation by 2050, comprising $244.5 million for SAF projects, and $46.5 million for low-emission aviation technology projects27.

 Renewable Fuel Standard

 While primarily focused on transportation fuels like ethanol and biodiesel, the Renewable Fuel Standard (RFS) also includes provisions for advanced biofuels, which qualify as SAFs.
 This policy sets annual targets for the blending of renewable fuels, called Renewable Volume Obligations (RVOs), creating market incentives for SAF production, and has supported investment into biofuel production infrastructure.
-SAF must achieve at least a 50 per cent improvement in GHG emissions performance on a life cycle basis as compared with conventional jet fuel as per the RFS.
+Recent proposals via the EPA29 have been described as a “handout for conventional biofuels” like fuels like corn ethanol and biomass-based diesel at the expense of innovative new technologies30.
+It sets rules that promote domestic interests whilst penalising imports, and is expected to be finalised in late 202531.

-Independent US states are also pursuing their own SAF activities, including California’s Low-Carbon Fuel Standard, Oregon’s Clean Fuels programme and Washington’s Clean Fuels Standard, all of which have aviation fuels as “opt-in” fuels whereby SAF can generate credits; however, conventional jet fuel use is not penalised31.
-States are expected to become the hub for American SAF innovation as many look to “Trump-proof” their existing renewable energy programmes32.
+Independent US states are pursuing their own SAF activities, including California’s Low-Carbon Fuel Standard, Oregon’s Clean Fuels programme and Washington’s Clean Fuels Standard, all of which have aviation fuels as “opt-in” fuels whereby SAF can generate credits; however, conventional jet fuel use is not penalised32.
+States are expected to become the hub for American SAF innovation as many look to “Trump-proof” their existing renewable energy programmes33.

-There are a handful of SAF projects scaling up across the US33 and some investments are starting to flow into e-fuel first-of-a-kind (FOAK) projects at the state-level.
-Project Roadrunner in Texas, which will convert waste carbon dioxide and renewable power into SAF and other low-carbon fuels through financial support from Breakthrough Energy Catalyst, Citi and American Airlines34.
+There are a handful of SAF projects scaling up across the US34 and some investments are starting to flow into e-fuel first-of-a-kind (FOAK) projects at the state-level.
+Project Roadrunner in Texas, which will convert waste carbon dioxide and renewable power into SAF and other low-carbon fuels through financial support from Breakthrough Energy Catalyst, Citi and American Airlines35.

 Other financial mechanisms